open-source-labs/tkyo-drift/tkyo-drift/README.md

 ## Logging

-Results are stored in two CSV files (`COS_log.csv` & `EUC_log.csv`) with dynamic headers.
+Results are stored in three CSV files (`COS_log.csv`, `EUC_log.csv` & `text_log.csv`) with dynamic headers.
 Each one-off run appends one row to each file.
 Keep in mind that training data is not added to the log, as the assumption is that your training baseline is what we compare against to measure drift.

 ### Format